How to Register as an Electric Service Provider (ESP)

 ESP REGISTRATION APPLICATION FORM

-All Key Personnel, who are defined as Sole Proprietors, Partners, Corporate Officers, or Members/Managers/Offices of a Limited Liability Company/LLC, must complete a criminal history background check through the Department of Justice.
+All Key Personnel, who are defined as Sole Proprietors, Partners, Corporate Officers, or Members/Managers/Offices of a Limited Liability Company/LLC, must complete a criminal history background check through the California Department of Justice.
+More information is available from the Fact Sheet.

 IF YOU ARE A RESIDENT OF CALIFORNIA: Key personnel who are California state residents can complete a fingerprint scan at a Live Scan location.
 Once you have completed the scan, e-mail ESP_Registration@cpuc.ca.gov to notify the ESP Desk that your fingerprints have been scanned and submitted for the background check.